DerKevinRiehl/transposon_annotation_tools/README.md

 # transposon_annotation_tools
 A set of bioconda packages for transposon annotation.
-In the following list you will find name, publication, url to conda package, url to software and a short tutorial on how to run the package for each of the transposon annotation tools included into this package.
-Moreover, there is a Software_Manual.pdf in this git, containing the help-lines of all softwares mentioned below, as well as a folder "Manuals" with additional PDF files of the software authors.
+In the following list you will find name, publication, URL to conda package, URL to software and a short tutorial on how to run the package for each of the transposon annotation tools included into this package.
+Moreover, there is a *Software_Manual.pdf* in this git, containing the help-lines of all softwares mentioned below, as well as a folder *Manuals* with additional PDF files of the software authors.

 ## Installation
 If you want to install all of them at once, you can create a conda environment from the YAML-file that can be found in this Github repository by typing: